cristianocps/redragon-hs-companion/README.md

 ## 🎯 Problem

 Redragon wireless headsets have an issue on Linux where PipeWire only controls one of the headset's PCM channels (PCM[0]), leaving the other channel (PCM[1]) out of sync.
-This causes volume issues and unbalanced audio.
+This causes volume issues and unbalanced audio, causing most of time an issue where only one side of headset to work properly.

 ## ✨ Features

-- 🔧 **Fast Client** - Command-line control with ~20ms response time
+- 🔧 **Fast CLI** - Command-line control with ~20ms response time
 - 🤖 **Sync Daemon** - Automatically keeps PCM[0] and PCM[1] synchronized
 - ⚡ **Control Daemon** - Unix socket server for fast control
 - 🎨 **Graphical Interface** - Support for GNOME Shell, Cinnamon, and KDE Plasma